flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ## High Angle of Attack Protection

-The Angle of Attack Protection in the A320 is in simple terms a protection against a too high angle of attack and in consequence stalling the aircraft.
+The Angle of Attack Protection protects against stalling the aircraft.

 ??? info "Angle of Attack"
     "The Angle of Attack is the angle at which relative wind meets an Aerofoil.
 It is the angle formed by the Chord of the aerofoil and the direction of the relative wind or the vector representing the relative motion between the aircraft and the atmosphere."